anhvir/c205/README.md

 Instructions for today's lab
 ----------------------------
-1. Open a new tab in your browser, navigate to the LMS page of comp20005
+1. Open a new tab in your browser (say, Chrome), navigate to the LMS page of comp20005
+2. Click on **LMS** --> **Working with jEdit and gcc**, and follow the instructions for "Write and run your program in the MSE lab".
+Hints: You should resize and re-arrange the windows so that at the same time you can see both C

 Command | Explaination and notes
 ------- | ------------